heptarch/heptarch.github.io/drafts/demon.md

 devouring a scone.
 His eyes bulge, and beads of sweat glisten on his forehead, perhaps from the fire or rapidity of consumption.
 He explains: "They couldn't have that, of course, so here I am.
 Ha!
-In this great grand stellar bego.
+In this great grand stellar begoo.
 Ha!
 You understand?"
 Ellen senses they have been talking for hours.
 There is a plate of crumbs beside them.
 Rumpelstiltskin clicks his fingers and the scones reappear.
 "The capacity of the entropy bath scales with area, so the confining potential kneecaps me.
 Ha!"
 The fire deposits fresh wood on the logs, and Rumpelstiltskin smiles: "I still have a few tricks up my sleeve.
-Begoo!"
+Begoo!
+Ha."

 <p align="center">
   ⁂